OzelotVanilla/PythonCourseRepos/README.md

 ### Datasets
 The project uses two heart disease datasets from Kaggle
-The datasets are excerpts of the annual DCD survey data.
+The datasets are excerpts of the annual CDC survey data.
 And each of them has more than `250k` of records
 - [Heart Disease Health Indicators Dataset](https://www.kaggle.com/datasets/alexteboul/heart-disease-health-indicators-dataset) shows the data of year `2015`

     253680 records   22 columns